maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 Speakers require some configuration.
 These instructions are based on [this issue](https://github.com/karypid/YogaPro-16IMH9/issues/2) and [this discussion](https://bugzilla.kernel.org/show_bug.cgi?id=217449)

+> This section was last updated in January 2025.
+If you have followed these steps before and still encounter issues, try rerunning the commands below.

 ### Configuration Steps

 1. Create a systemd service file by copying the following command into a terminal: